MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-remote-gateway-with-alliance-connect-virtual-gateway-content.md

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that you can use to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).

-The following considerations apply to this solution.For more details, you can engage your account team at Microsoft to help guide your Azure implementation for SWIFT.
+The following considerations apply to this solution.
+For more details, you can engage your account team at Microsoft to help guide your Azure implementation for SWIFT.

 ### Reliability